tibbis/Mc-Simulator-with-VR/Raspberry Pi/README.md

 # Raspberry Pi code

 Our Structure:
--A copy of how the ROS packages are placed and structured.
+- A copy of how the ROS packages are placed and structured.
--The names of the workspaces and packages are not very accurate.
+- The names of the workspaces and packages are not very accurate.

 -catkin_MCSIM: Contains the package master which is used for the launch file.